lit/rfcs/rfcs/0005-rfc-governance.md

 The core of this change will be a single PR to the main Lit repository.

-Other aspects will involve gradual changes in our processes - as more community members join our Maintainers, and as we gather feedback from these new Maintainers, the project will grow and evolve to accomodate them.
+Other aspects will involve gradual changes in our processes - as more community members join our Maintainers, and as we gather feedback from these new Members and Maintainers, the project will grow and evolve to accomodate them.

 ### Backward Compatibility